-The water system in the study area was influenced by 3 watersheds (DAS), namely the White Watershed in the North, the Jongkok Watershed in the middle, and the Dodokan Watershed in the South.
-Flow fluctuations in the rivers were quite large, for example on the Dodokan River, the flow rate in the rainy season reaches 113.63 m3/sec, but in the dry season only 0.68 m3/sec.
-This showed that the river catchment areas of the rivers were less able to store water.
+The water system in the study area is influenced by 3 Watersheds (DAS), namely the White Watershed in the North, the Jongkok Watershed in the middle, and the Dodokan Watershed in the South.
+Flow fluctuations in the rivers are quite large, for example on the Dodokan River, the flow rate in the rainy season reaches 113.63 m3 / sec, but in the dry season only 0.68 m3 / sec.
+This shows that the river catchment areas of the rivers are less able to store water.
 Springs can be found on hillsides and are found most in the Squat watershed.
-Springs discharge varies between 75 - 400 l/s.
+Springs discharge varies between 75 1 / dt to 400 1 / s.
 Groundwater found has a depth of between 0.8 m and 7.8 m.
-This groundwater was mostly used by residents, restaurants, and hotels that are often found in the area.
+This groundwater is mostly used by residents, restaurants, and hotels that are often found in the area.

-Oceanographic characteristics of the coastal areas of Central Lombok were influenced by several factors, namely wind, the process that takes place on the beach.
-Wind speeds ranging from 0.2 - 3.3 m/s, are included in the gentle category to very weak.
+Oceanographic characteristics of the coastal areas of Central Lombok are influenced by several factors, namely wind, the process that takes place on the beach.
+Wind speeds ranging from 0.2 ml / s to 3.3 m / dt, are included in the gentle category to very weak.
 The direction of the blow varies, namely north to southeast.
-The wave height was relatively not too high, which is 0.1 m - 1.5 m, with a wave period of 2.8 - 5.0 seconds.
+The wave height is relatively not too high, which is 0.1 m to 1.5 m, with a wave period of 2.8 seconds to 5.0 seconds.
+The dominant vegetation in this area is coconut.
+The spread of coconut plants is very wide, starting from the hills.
+Other types of vegetation include bamboo, bananas, jackfruit, grass, mangroves.